shinetools/backend-exercise/README.md

 This exercise is using an event-driven approach following a producer-consumer pattern.

 We are providing the producer, you will be implementing the **consumer**, located in `src/consumer/index.ts`.
-The goal is to process received events and react according to the business logic.
+The goal is to process received events.
 The producer may send erroneous payload, just like it could happen in a real world environment.

 _If something is not clear, feel free to ask questions._